If you suffer from allergies such as hay fever, you no doubt will know the symptoms – itchy, runny nose, sneezing, itchy eyes, and so on.

 The muzzle, areas around the eyes, and the chin may appear red and suffer from hair loss.
 The allergic dog will constantly scratch and rub the face either with his paws or against some furniture such as the leg of a chair or the side of a bed.

 The feet will become red and inflamed.
 They may give out a bad odor if the skin is infected.
 There may be brown discoloration due to constant licking.
 The dog will lick and chew at the feet incessantly.

 The skin will generally be red, crusty or scaly.
 It may give out a bad odor if infected.
 Constant licking on a particular spot may result in discoloration, or hair loss.
 The dog will frequently lick and scratch the belly, the sides, and the groin area.

-Dog food allergies are caused by an allergic reaction to one or more ingredients in the dog’s food and are most common in dogs over 2 years of age, but sometimes can be found in younger puppies as well.
+Food allergies are caused by an allergic reaction to one or more ingredients in the dog’s food.
+Food allergies are most common in dogs over 2 years of age, but sometimes can be found in younger puppies as well.

-The main symptom of canine food allergies is intense itching, sometimes the itching is accompanied by other skin problems such as skin rashes and hair loss.
+The main symptom of canine food allergies is intense itching, sometimes you can also see other skin problems such as skin rashes and hair loss.